Museums of Beijing: Red Sandalwood Museum

 The first floor is made up of a central area in which a replica of the imperial throne from the forbidden city takes centre stage – deeply intricate, very uncomfortable looking, but simply stunning.
 And in the wings of the floor more massive pieces of furniture made from Red Sandalwood and other valuable woods show the incredible quality of the craftsmanship that goes into such pieces.
 The same on the second floor as well, with sample entry rooms claimed to be characteristic of the Ming and Qing Dynasties being particularly interesting, although the fact that these would be of the type found in noble homes rather than among the commoners is not noted, maybe just to be assumed?

-So the Red Sandalwood Museum may come across as something is a furniture showroom, for the kind of stuff that you can never actually afford, nor would find particularly practical anyway (which is perhaps why it is all in a museum), and these are replicas for the most part anyway, but the craftsmanship is a thing of beauty, I was especially taken with a man-sized carving made from a tree root featuring scenes from the Monkey King, and also some of the furniture made by former head of the Chinese People’s Political Consultative Conference (it’s a government thing, pretty important in China) Li Ruihuan while being persecuted during the Cultural Revolution, Less show-offy than most of the imperial replica stuff on display (Li was known as a carpenter, so it was not just a hobby of his).
+So the Red Sandalwood Museum may come across as something of a furniture showroom, for the kind of stuff that you can never actually afford, nor would find particularly practical anyway (which is perhaps why it is all in a museum), and these are replicas for the most part anyway, but the craftsmanship is a thing of beauty, I was especially taken with a man-sized carving made from a tree root featuring scenes from the Monkey King, and also some of the furniture made by former head of the Chinese People’s Political Consultative Conference (it’s a government thing, pretty important in China) Li Ruihuan while being persecuted during the Cultural Revolution, which was less show-offy than most of the imperial replica stuff on display (Li was known as a carpenter, so it was not just a hobby of his).

 The Red Sandalwood Museum is one to recommend, even if it is a little bit out of the way over in east Beijing, and also being a collection of a wealthy lady’s furniture means it is perhaps a little niche for anyone visiting Beijing for a short trip only, but it is a huge space with loads of impressive stuff in it, so well worth a look for anyone looking o do something a bit different.
-Plus, just half an hour or so away on foot is the Furniture neighbourhood of Gaobeidian where you may be able to commission a cheaper version of one of these items out of something cheaper than Red Sandalwood for your very own Palace/Museum/flat.
+Plus, just half an hour or so away on foot is the Furniture neighbourhood of Gaobeidian where you may be able to commission a cheaper version of one of these items out of something cheaper than Red Sandalwood for your very own palace/museum/flat.